rizeladiaz/pysynphot/doc/source/appendixa.rst

 The ``$PYSYN_CDBS/grid/k93models`` directory contains the Kurucz 1993 Atlas of Model Atmospheres.
-The atlas contains about 7600 stellar atmosphere models for a wide range of metallicities, effective temperatures, and gravities.
+The atlas contains about 7600 stellar atmosphere models for a wide range of metal abundances, effective temperatures, and gravities.
 These LTE models have improved opacities and are computed with a finer wavelength and temperature resolution than the :ref:`pysynphot-appendixa-bkmodels`.